 The Cruising Club of America, which was preparing to run their biennial Newport-Bermuda Race in the spring of 1980, took a hard look at the Fastnet race and began to study what could be done to prevent such a disaster from reoccurring.

 The CCA’s Technical Committee joined forces with the Technical Committee of the Measurement Handicap System to see what caused the Fastnet disaster.
 Several experts in the field of yacht design and marine engineering became central players in a study that was to last for five years.
-Karl Kirkman, chairman of the Sailboat Committee of the Society of Naval Architects and Marine Engineers, yacht designer Olin Stephens, Richard McCurdy, Chairman of the Safety At Sea Committee of the United States Yacht Racing Union, and Dan Strohmeier, who was a former president of SNAME, all undertook the various tasks of analyzing the design attributes, weather attributes and safety preparations.
+Karl Kirkman, chairman of the Sailboat Committee of the Society of Naval Architects and Marine Engineers, yacht designer Olin Stephens, Richard McCurdy, Chairman of the Safety At Sea Committee of the United States Yacht Racing Union (now USSailing), and Dan Strohmeier, a former president of SNAME, all undertook the various tasks of analyzing the design attributes, weather attributes and safety preparations.
 The primary focus of the study was to determine how and why so many boats capsized.

 The conclusions of the report, in brief, are:

 - Larger boats are less prone to capsize than smaller boats.

 - A dismasted sailboat is more likely to capsize than a boat carrying her full rig.

 - A boat has an inherent stability range, ie. an angle of heel past which it will capsize.
 That stability range can be calculated from the boat’s lines and specifications.

 - Some modern boats, which have been designed to the IOR, or are designed to be particularly beamy, may remain inverted following a capsize.
 Boats with a stability range under 120 degrees may remain inverted for as long as two minutes.